smo0ths/UE4CommOpti/README.md

 r.CapsuleShadows=0;
 r.AllowLandscapeShadows=1; landscape shadows 0 for PERFORMANCE
-r.DistanceFieldShadowing=1; distance field shadowing 0 for PERFORMANCE r.DFShadowQuality=1; 1-2 QUALITY VALUES 0 for PERFORMANCE
+r.DistanceFieldShadowing=1; distance field shadowing 0 for PERFORMANCE r.DFShadowQuality=1; 1 to 2 QUALITY VALUES 0 for PERFORMANCE
 r.Shadow.MaxNumFarShadowCascades=0; 0 for PERFORMANCE
 r.DFFullResolution=0; 0 for PERFORMANCE
 r.DFShadowScatterTileCulling=1; 1 is OPTIMAL